 2. Market research method

-What’s the benefit of forecasting with your sales team?
-Well, those employees know a ton about your customers, what’s in, what’s out, and what competing businesses might be up to.
+What’s the benefit of this type of forecasting?
+It relies on internal expertise.
+Your employees know a ton about your customers, what’s in, what’s out, and what competing businesses might be up to.

 What causes demand fluctuations?